marc-gav/marc-gav/README.md

 ## Currenly working on

-I am currenly studying about network protocols.
+I am currenly learning about network protocols.
 As part of this learning experience I am working on this project: https://github.com/marc-gav/Wireshark-log-stream-info.
 Feel free to contribute because there's a lot do :)

 I am improving my C++ skills by combining the knowledge from this amazing website: https://www.learncpp.com/ and applying it to this project: https://github.com/marc-gav/passwd-manager